Assemblyline results¶

 File Frequency¶

-This section will tell you how many times this file has been seen, along with a first and last seen timestamp.
+You can find statistics related to file frequency in the individual "File Details" pages within your submissions.
+This section will tell you how many times the file has been seen, along with a first and last seen timestamp.
 These values will be affected by the retention period of the file in the system.

 File Tags¶